Tiuko/crazee-burger/README.md

 Resuming Edits: Exiting and re-entering admin mode allows for resuming modifications at the same state as before exiting.

 Site Name Change: Change the site name from the favicon.ico in the assets to "Crazee Burger | YOUR_NAME" (e.g., "Crazee Burger | Martin" for someone named Martin).

+### F10: Create the Empty Cart

+- Display the cart statically,
+- If no products are added to the cart, the cart should display the message "Your order is empty."